Credit units: 3

 Statistical concepts and techniques including graphing of distributions, measures of location and variability, measures of association, regression, probability, confidence intervals, hypothesis testing.
 Students should consult with their department before enrolling in this course to determine the status of this course in their program.

-Prerequisite(s): A course in a social science or Mathematics A30 or Foundations of Mathematics 30 or Pre-Calculus 30.
+Prerequisite(s): A course in a social science or Foundations of Mathematics 30 or Pre-Calculus 30.

 Note(s): Students may receive credit for only one of PLSC 214, STAT 242, STAT 244, STAT 245, or STAT 246.
 Please refer to the Statistics Course Regulations in the Arts and Science section of the Course and Program Catalogue.